Galen R. Clagett, 2020; M. Christina Hamilton, Esq., 2020; Doyle L. Niemann, Esq., 2020; Joan Carter Conway, 2023; Roger Manno, Esq., 2023.

 200 St. Paul Place, Baltimore, Maryland, January 2001.
 Photo by Diane F. Evartt.

-The State Prosecutor Selection and Disabilities Commission was authorized by a 1976 law which took effect on January 1, 1977 (Chapter 612, Acts of 1976).
+The State Prosecutor Selection and Disabilities Commission was authorized by the General Assembly by a 1976 law which took effect on January 1, 1977 (Chapter 612, Acts of 1976).

 When the Governor notifies the Commission that a vacancy exists or is about to occur in the office of State Prosecutor, the Commission seeks and reviews applications of proposed nominees for the position.
 The Commission then interviews and evaluates eligible applicants and reports in writing to the Governor (within seventy days after notification) the name of the person or persons it finds to be legally and professionally qualified.
 The Governor may appoint or reject within thirty days of receiving the Commission's report.